 Hearsay is allowed in administrative proceedings.

-After you call all of your witnesses, the Agency will call witnesses, likely including the named RMOs.
-You have a right to properly cross-examine all Agency witnesses, as the Agency has with you and your witnesses.
+After you call all of your witnesses, the Agency will call witnesses, the Agency will call witnesses.
+You have a right to properly question all Agency witnesses, as the Agency has with you and your witnesses.
 After the Agency witnesses testify, you are given an opportunity for rebuttal.
-During rebuttal, you should clear up any discrepancies raised in the Agency's testimony, either through your testimony or the testimony of witnesses.
+During rebuttal, you should clear up anything you believe to be unclear or untrue about Agency's testimony.

-Both parties may use physical documents or things at the hearing, as long as the parties comply with the AJ's rules in notifying the AJ of the evidence and getting the AJ's approval.
-Each party is given an opportunity to do short closing arguments or written briefs instead of oral closing arguments.
+Both parties may use physical documents or things at the hearing, as long as the parties comply with the rules by notifying the AJ of the evidence and getting the AJ's approval before the hearing.
+Each party is given an opportunity to do short closing arguments or written briefs instead of oral closing arguments

 After the hearing, the AJ may make a bench decision, which is an oral decision on the record.
 Otherwise, the AJ will issue a written decision.
 The written decision must then be accepted or rejected by the Agency in a Final Agency Decision (FAD).
-After the FAD is issued, you as the Complainant have the opportunity to appeal the decision to the Equal Employment Opportunity Commission (EEOC) Office of Federal Operations.
+After the FAD is issued, several types of appeals may be brought.
+You as the Complainant have the opportunity to appeal the decision to the Equal Employment Opportunity Commission (EEOC) Office of Federal Operations.
 Instructions for such appeals should be contained in the FAD.
+Appeals must be filed with EEOC's Office of Federal Operations (OFO).
+Further instructions for such appeals should be contained in the FAD.
 For more information, please see the EEOC's Federal EEO Complaint Processing Procedures.

 Yes.
 You can file a federal court lawsuit if one of the following conditions are present: